Civ13/civ13-wiki/wiki/Pepelsibirsk.md

 Support for moderate reformism while keeping the basic political form of society intact.
 Like conservatism, it can be mixed with any ideology.

 # Decrees
 Here are is a set of pre-made decrees/laws to enact should you choose to do so.
+They are designed for historical communist parties.

-### Prohibition on Factions
+### Decree on the Prohibition of Factions
+1. Due to current circumstances, unity within the Party must be maintained.
+2. Factionalism within the Party may pose a danger to the proletarian dictatorship.
+3. The Central Committee of the Communist Party henceforth declares all factions within the Party to be dissolved.
+4. Legitimate criticisms of the Party's actions/policies must be delivered without delay, in the most precise form possible, to the relevant authorities.
+5. Failure to follow this decree will result in immediate expulsion from the Party and all relevant administrative offices.

-### Martial Law
+### Decree on Martial Law
+1. All civil liberties are suspended.
+2. Activity by the Ministry of Internal Affairs is to be suspended and all duties and personnel transfered to the Ministry of Defense.

-### Unlimited authority granted to the Ministry of Internal Affairs
+3. Discretionary power with regards to law enforcement and legal sentencing is granted to the Ministry of Defense.
+4. Failure to follow subsequent instructions by the State or state organs will result in legal punishment.
+5. This state of affairs will continue until the restoration of order as determined by the State.

+### Decree on Internal Security
+1. The Ministry of Internal Affairs and its personnel are henceforth granted legal immunity to prosecution, subject to removal by the Central Committee on an individual basis.
+2. The Ministry of Internal Affairs is granted discretionary authority with regards to law enforcement and legal sentencing for the purpose of defending the proletarian dictatorship.
+3. The Ministry of Internal Affairs may preemptively revoke the civil liberties of specific individuals suspected of anti-Soviet agitation.
+4. This decree is valid until further notice.

 ###